-Trade Ally Benefits

-- Offers training access organization-wide

-- Educates all staff to increase project sales

-- Affords on-demand training when needed

-- Offers accredited CEU and certifications

-- Aligns real-time trainings with program changes

-- Recognizes achievement with rewards

-- Reports real-time metrics to track progress
+Utility Benefits Trade Ally Benefits Automates onboarding tasks Offers training access organization-wide Deploys program changes faster Educates all staff to increase project sales Pushes fresh content to engage allies Affords on-demand training when needed Provides metrics for ally tiering programs Offers accredited CEU and certifications Shares in industry-provided content Aligns real-time trainings with program changes Uses portal customized with utility branding Recognizes achievement with rewards Increased energy savings from knowledgeable trade allies Reports real-time metrics to track progress

-4.)
-Developing Workforce for Electrification
+4) Developing Workforce for Electrification

-HVAC Check Training provides technicians with skills to calculate proper airflow and charge protocols and to ensure that electric heating/cooling equipment operates according to manufacturer's specifications.
-These skills are essential for the success of the decarbonization of the heating sector, also referred to as electrification of the heating sector.
+HVAC Check Training, offered through the Rhode Island Heating and Cooling program, trains technicians with skills to calculate proper airflow and charge protocols and to ensure that electric heating/cooling equipment operates according to manufacturer's specifications.
+These skills are essential for the success of the electrification of the heating sector

-Through the RI EE Residential HVAC program, HVAC Check training is offered to contractors and trade schools that are interested in being approved to install heat pumps and being listed on the program's Heating and Cooling Program Approved Contractor List.
+Through the Residential EE HVAC program, HVAC Check training is offered to contractors and trade schools that are interested in being approved to install heat pumps and being listed on the program's Heating and Cooling Program Approved Contractor List.
 The training provides participants with skills to calculate accurate equipment sizing, installation best practices and verification, distribution system improvement, quality control and customer education.

-In addition to heating and cooling equipment training, the Decarbonization of the Heating Sector relies heavily on other RI EE program services including, Home Energy Assessment and weatherization, both of which require trained professionals.
+In addition to heating and cooling equipment training, the electrification of the heating sector relies heavily on other RI EE program services including, Home Energy Assessment and weatherization, both of which require trained professionals.
 Therefore, as we anticipate the growth of the electric heat market, we are planning to match that growth with the professional resources needed to complete the prerequisites of the electric heat program.

-The Company will continue to identify workforce development opportunities by coordinating and collaborating with RI OER, RI Oil Heat Institute, Northeast Energy Efficiency Partnerships (NEEP), , and other stakeholders.
+The Company will continue to assess and identify electrification of heat workforce development opportunities by coordinating and collaborating with RI OER, the Division, RI Oil Heat Institute, Northeast Energy Efficiency Partnerships (NEEP), and other stakeholders.
+Specifically, the Company will work with RI Oil Heat Institute to support their Real-Jobs Grant, issued through the Department of Labor. that will support the necessary training for oil and propane contractors to transition to electric HVAC contractors.

-ix.
+xii.
 Participation